 The Consumer and Patient Health Information Service is a free information resource offered to community members.
 Health-related questions can be e-mailed or called in to the service.
 Preston Medical Library staff will search for information on the health topic in question and provide the information digitally or hard copy, free of charge.
 The service is funded, in part, by grants and charitable gifts from grateful patients and members of the community.

 Note: No vacancies at this time

 Previous library experience preferred but not required.
 Two years working in a college or university environment is preferred.
 Strong work ethic and customer service skills required.
 Excellent interpersonal and written communication skills required.
 Ability to communicate with diverse clientele required.
 Candidate must be proficient in computer programs such as Word and Excel.
 Professional attitude and appearance required.

 Candidate must be available to work evenings, weekends, semester breaks, and some holidays.
-Approximately 12 hours are available Monday-Thursday evening and Friday afternoon.
-Additional hours will be available as needed for substitute work shifts.

 Drug and tuberculosis screening upon hiring